aidanmorgan/buckwild/design/protocol/03-packet-architecture.md

 - Integrates fragmentation capabilities to handle large payloads that exceed network MTU
 - Provides flow control information to prevent receiver buffer overflow
 - Maintains sequence ordering for reliable data delivery
-- Replaces the separate FRAGMENT packet type for better efficiency

 **When used**: Sent whenever application data needs to be transmitted, including both regular and fragmented data.